geflaspohler/poold/examples/README.md

 ## Subseasonal Climate Forecasting Example
 ==============================
-[TODO] Unzip the data and models files
+[TODO] Unzip the data and models files and place in `examples/s2s_forecast` directory.

 To run the example code:
 ```